 I have been told by many people who have come up to me and complimented me on my skin.
 I don't tell them it's my Clarisonic that is behind it all.
 (Sorry if that sounds conceited)

 Please for the love of God start off with a delicate brush head when you first use a Clarisonic.
 Don't even try the sensitive head first.
 I bought one by accident recently and it felt like sandpaper.
 Only when I realised my mistake and replaced it with the delicate was my skin saved.
+Please don't be tempted to buy cheap knock-off heads because they are never as good as the genuine article and your skin might suffer as a result.
 And I would recommend starting off on the lowest setting and staying there if your skin likes it.
 As they say, if it ain't broke don't fix it!
-You can always work your way up through the heads if you have to but start off with the sensitive one first.
+You can always work your way up through the heads if you have to but start off with the delicate one first.
 And don't press too hard!
 I only use the normal brush head on my heels, for instance.
-I find it too harsh for the rest of my body and I'm not particularly sensitive.
-I use my Clarisonic once a day maximum, mornings only and even skip the odd day and I think that's adequate.
+I find it too harsh for the rest of my body and I'm not particularly sensitive on my body.
+I use my Clarisonic once a day maximum, mornings only and even skip days and I think that's adequate.
 I hope this helps prevent more ladies going a bit OTT when they get their machines (I've been there!) and ending up with sore skin or broken capillaries (thankfully not me)...
+UPDATE: I've had my Clarisonic for two years and I still love it.
+If it ever conks out I will try the much cheaper Clinique version, but so far I've had no problems and I use it around four times a week.
+My skin has been through a very trying time with adult onset cystic acne, sensitivity and rosacea, but I feel I get a really good cleanse and most of the exfoliation I need with my Clarisonic.

 I will never be without this product.
 This is HG and more for me.
 This product makes my favorite products work more effectively.
 It's easy to use and almost soothing as well.
 I saw results literally after my first use, my face looked cleaner (not dry) and brighter.
 This product will not make your wrinkles go away or make all your acne vanish...
 Skin will show very noticeable improvement, but not be 100% transformed.
 It's still amazing and my HG product.